Got a couple of hours? How about an afternoon? There's much to discover in and around downtown Durham. Read More

 Enjoy the intimate ambiance of Bar Virgile with a friend.
 Photo: Lissa Gotwals

-Places to Stay in the Citer Center
+Places to Stay in the City Center

 When it’s time to wind down, The Durham Hotel has a striking mid-century modern design, comfy rooms to spend the night and unbeatable views of the city paired with drinks, snacks and regular live music on The Roof.

 If you're looking for something to inspire your creativity, spend your stay at 21c Museum Hotel, a great hotel with a free multivenue contemporary art museum open 24/7.
+Locals know one of the most fun places to delight visitors is by taking them down to preserved bank vault underneath the Counting House restaurant and bar.

-If you're looking for the chance to soak up the sun by the pool, choose Unscripted Durham where you can overlook CCB plaza from the roof, which gets decked out for winter with cozy poolside igloos.
+For the chance to soak up the sun by the pool, choose Unscripted Durham where you can overlook CCB plaza from the roof, which gets decked out for winter with cozy poolside igloos.
+You can’t miss its blue facade and retrofitted motor lodge look.

 American Tobacco Campus

 About half a mile south of the City Center District sits the American Tobacco District.
 Known as a busy industrial center that used to ship products worldwide, the former American Tobacco manufacturing plant has been transformed into the American Tobacco Historic District.
+Full of interesting facts and historic architecture, ATC is a wonderful downtown spot to explore.

 Things to Do at ATC